 Top 5 Tastes: Sicily

 Sicily has a unique culinary tradition that mirrors its rich cultural history.
-The island has been influenced by ancient Greeks, Arabs, Normans, Spaniards, and North Africans.
-It is no coincidence then that the dishes found in Sicily draw inspiration from these ancient cultures.
+The island has been influenced by ancient Greeks, Arabs, Normans, Spaniards, and North Africans, among others.
+It is no coincidence then that the dishes found in Sicily draw inspiration from these diverse and ancient cultures.
 Add to that a unique landscape and climate, and you have the perfect combination required of fine food.
-Here are my top 5 picks for the best foods/dishes of Sicily that ought not to be missed!
+Here are my top 5 picks for the best foods/dishes of Sicily that ought not be missed!

 Cannoli